phaidra/phaidra/docs/docs-about.md

 - For 3D objects, 3DHOP viewer was integrated

-- Websites (wacz) can be displayed via replay.web viewer (work in progress).
+- Websites (wacz) can be displayed via replay.web viewer.

 # Architecture